wharfkit/website/src/lib/guides/ContractKit/creating-smart-contract-actions.md

 The second parameter is an object that includes the required data to complete the transaction.
 In the example below, the `eosio.token` contract is loaded and the `transfer` method is specified, passing along the object containing the data for the transfer.

-The third parameter is an optional object that allows passing additional data such as specific authorizations.
+The third parameter is an optional object that allows you to pass additional data such as specific authorizations.

 ```ts
 // The `contract` variable is a loaded instance of the eosio.token contract